Northern Ireland Travel Guide: 24 Things to Do in Northern Ireland!

 It’s an extraoridinary adventure.
 This unique experience combines kayaking with the enchanting atmosphere of the night.
 Kayaking under the moonlight offers a completely different perspective on some of Derry’s most iconic landmarks.
 Imagine paddling near the Peace Bridge.
 Its structure illuminated against the night sky.
 Or gliding past the historic Magilligan Fort.
 You get to experience the gentle flows of the Roe River under the shadow of Binevenagh Mountain.

 You may even be lucky enough to spot nocturnal creatures going about their nightly routines.
 The stillness of the night, combined with the minimal disturbance from the kayaks, makes this an ideal way to observe it all.
+It’s no doubt one of the most adventurous things to do in Northern Ireland.

 Final Thoughts: Epic Journey Through Northern Ireland